shakaihatsu/loggee/README.md

     1. __Return value__
     2. __Parameters__

 By default, decision methods are logged only after they are called.
-This behaviour can be changed, telling Loggee to consider a boolean method (or all the boolean methods of a class, depending where you put the _@Logged_ annotation) as _"regular"_ (see Configuration).
+This behaviour can be changed, telling LoggEE to consider a boolean method (or all the boolean methods of a class, depending where you put the _@Logged_ annotation) as _"regular"_ (see Configuration).